Koknese Castle: History

-Before the arrival of the Teutonic Knights, Koknese was the site of a wooden hill fort inhabited by the Balts.
+Before the arrival of the Teutonic Knights, Koknese was the site of a wooden hill fort inhabited by the Balts until 1208, when Vyachko, prince of Koknese, burned down the castle.
 In 1209 Bishop Albert of Riga ordered the construction of a stone castle at the site, naming it Kokenhusen.
 For the first 50 years of its existence, Koknese was solely used as a defensive fort, but by 1277, Koknese had enough population to receive city rights.
 Koknese also became a member of the Hanseatic League thanks to its strategic location on the Daugava trade route.

+After 1582, in the peace treaty of Yam-Zapolsky, it was named the citadel of Koknese Castle (Latin: arx Kokenhausen, Russian: Кокенгаузен).
+After the end of the Livonian War, Koknese Castle County became a part of the Wenden Voivodeship.

+During the Polish-Swedish War in 1601, Swedish troops unsuccessfully attempted to take Koknese Castle, and only succeeded in 1621.
+The castle was extensively rebuilt and strengthened and in 1636 Koknese was proclaimed a town of the Swedish Livonia County along with Riga, Pärnu and Tartu.
+In 1656, during the Second Northern War, the castle was captured by the Russian Tsarist troops and central warehouses for Russian exports began to be built around the castle.
+In 1661, the Swedes regained control of the castle.
+At the beginning of the Great Northern War, on 17 October 1700, the castle was captured by Saxon troops.
+On 25 July 1701, the Saxon Colonel Bose ordered the two western towers of the castle to be blown up - and the castle has been unoccupied ever since.

-The castle was heavily contested between Polish, Swedish and Russian forces in the 16th and 17th centuries.
-It changed hands many times, while the native inhabitants endured periodic slaughter, capture, and famine.
-In 1701, during the Great Northern War, Koknese was finally blown up by retreating forces to avoid the strategic castle falling into advancing Russian hands.
-The castle was never rebuilt after this and was left unattended for 200 years before being turned into a tourist attraction by the USSR.
+The castle was never rebuilt after the Saxons' scorched earth demolition and laid unattended for 200 years before being turned into a tourist attraction by the Soviet Union.

 The town around Koknese began to reappear in the 19th century, after serfdom was abolished and a railroad station was built in the village, facilitating movement to the area.
 In 1900, a park was established around the castle ruins, and Koknese became a popular summer resort.
 The area was known for its scenic waterfalls, cliffs, and look-outs.
 In 1965, the Soviet government built Pļaviņas Hydro Power Plant in the town of Aizkraukle.
 The reservoir flooded the entire length of the Daugava to Pļaviņas.
 Koknese Castle, once sitting atop a high bluff, was placed at the river's edge, while the scenic Daugava valley was submerged.